azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

 ### Option 2: Postman

 You will need [Postman](https://www.postman.com/downloads/) for this part.
 Postman is an API platform which allows you to develop and test different APIs.
 Since the Azure Cloud Platform consists out of many APIs this tool is perfect to get a deeper understanding of its functionalities.
 We have created a Postman collection for you.
-Upload the collection you find in the `./postman` folder of this repository to the desktop application by selecting `Import`.
+Upload the collection you find in the [./postman](./postman) folder of this repository to the desktop application by selecting `Import`.

 ![Screenshot of the Postman application showing the Collections tab and highlighting the Import button.](./images/postman_collection.png)

 Before you can send any of the requests you either need to set up an environment containing a variable named `api-key` with the value of the API Key of your Cognitive Service, or replace the `Ocp-Apim-Subscription-Key` Header value of the given request under the `Headers` tab of the request with the beforementioned key.
+Select the `POST Sentiment` API for a first try.

 ![Screenshot of the Postman application showing the environment tab and the created api_key variable.](./images/postman_environmet_variable.png)
 ![Screenshot of the Postman application showing Sentiment request and its Headers, highlighting the Ocp-Apim-Subscription-Key.](./images/postman_api_key.png)